-A1491W: Internal error: Found relocation at offset <offset> with incorrect alignment This might indicate an assembler fault.
+A1491W: Internal error: Found relocation at offset <offset> with incorrect alignment This might indicate a legacy assembler fault.
 Contact your supplier.

 A1492E: Immediate 0x<val> out of range for this operation.
-Permitted values are

-0x<min> to 0x<max>
+Permitted values are 0x<min> to 0x<max> armasm determines the type of a symbol and detects branches to data.
+To suppress this warning, specify --diag-suppress 1495.